-MDE-LIO offers several assistive technology devices that Teacher Consultants for the Visually Impaired may borrow for eight weeks.
-To borrow a device, view the list of available products on the Assistive Technology Library page and complete the Assistive Technology (AT) Loan Rationale Form [PDF].
+MDE-LIO offers several assistive technology devices that teacher consultants for the visually impaired may borrow for eight weeks.
+To borrow a device, view the list of available products on the Assistive Technology Library page.

-The Michigan Assistive Technology Guidelines for Teachers of Students Who Are Blind or Visually Impaired is an expanded document intended to guide teachers of students from pre-kindergarten through grade 12 who are Blind/Visually Impaired with assistive technology.
+The Michigan Assistive Technology Guidelines for Teachers of Students Who Are Blind or Visually Impaired is an expanded document intended to guide teachers of students from pre-kindergarten through grade 12 who are BVI with assistive technology.

 Students need accessible content to learn the core curriculum (e.g., math, English language arts) and to learn the expanded core curriculum (e.g., independent living skills, orientation and mobility).